 Stigma of Alzheimer’s disease

 The stigma of Alzheimer’s disease has notable impacts on patients, their families and society.
 It leads to lower quality of life of persons with dementia, can spillover to worsen health outcomes of caregivers and can discourage individuals from seeking appropriate care and participating in research.
-P3MB is gathering and analyzing data from varied sources to understand mechanisms of how stigma effects persons in varying stages of cognitive decline and how stigma associated with clinical stages of disease does or does not spill over to affect cognitively unimpaired people who learn they are at risk for Alzheimer’s disease through gene and biomarker testing.
+P3MB has gathered and analyzed data from varied sources to understand mechanisms of how stigma effects persons in varying stages of cognitive decline and how stigma associated with clinical stages of disease does or does not spill over to affect cognitively unimpaired people who learn they are at risk for Alzheimer’s disease through gene and biomarker testing.

 To learn more about what we’re discovering: